 Recent research has helped to solidify the link between the proper function of the vertebral arteries and vertigo.
-The researchers specifically focused on a rare condition called loop formation, where small loops form in the vertebral arteries, thereby restricting blood flow.
+The researchers specifically focused on a rare condition called loop formation.
+It is a disorder where small loops form in the vertebral arteries, thereby restricting blood flow.
 When a cross-section of vertigo patients was studied, this condition seemed to be more common.

 What else can cause kinks in the vertebral arteries leading to reduced blood flow?
-Does this greater understanding of the conditions that lead up to vertigo provide any glimpses into a natural way to find relief?
+Does understanding of the conditions that bring vertigo provide information into a natural way to find relief?
 Read on to learn more.

 What Can Reduce Vertebral Blood Flow and Lead to Vertigo?

 The upper cervical vertebrae play a major role in facilitating blood flow to the brain.
-If the top bones of the spine, the C1 and C2 in particular, are out of alignment, the result can be reduced blood flow.
-Vertigo is not the only possible condition caused by this scenario.
+Misalignment of the C1 and C2 vertebrae can result in reduced blood flow.
+Vertigo is not the only possible condition that may result from this scenario.
 Migraines are also common when these circumstances exist.
-This explains why it is so common for a person to have both vertigo and migraines rather than just one or the other.
+This explains why it is so common for a person to have both vertigo and migraines.

 Improving Vertebral Blood Flow to Reduce Vertigo